 You can also visit their candy factory at 401 S Marienfeld St, Midland, TX 79701.
 Here you can watch them make the candy.

 The Petroleum Museum

-Bowlero in Midland is the probably the place to bowl in town.
-They have 32 lanes including black lights on certian nights, plush seats, hi-def video walls, and the convenience of laneside food & beverage service.
+Bowlero in Midland is probably the best place to bowl in town.
+They have 32 lanes including black lights on certain nights, plush seats, hi-def video walls, and the convenience of lane-side food & beverage service.

 Museum of the Southwest

 The Museum of the Southwest over in Midland has a fun kid’s area.
 The kid’s area is known as the Durham Children’s Museum.
 Here kids will find a variety of interactive spaces that create an exciting learning experience for children of all ages.
 Ponder marine life by visiting our living coral reef.
 They can experience hands-on learning and life while playing in the child-sized grocery store, kitchen, and vet clinic.
 The museum also offers community events.